Raghav20-cyber/AI-Customer-Insight-Generator/README.md

 - Enables faster identification of recurring issues across large volumes of tickets
 - Helps prioritize high-impact problems that affect customer experience
 - Reduces manual effort required to analyze unstructured complaint data
 - Supports data-driven decision making for improving products and services
+- This system can help reduce manual complaint analysis effort by up to 60–70% by automating issue detection and insight generation.

 In a real-world setting, such a system can assist support and operations teams in quickly understanding customer pain points and taking corrective actions.